DataDog/hiring-engineers/MattAnswers.md

 Energy - Optimization of business operations by understanding and affecting the minimization of unplanned downtime and the sheer maximization of operational efficiency

 Healthcare - Patient-centered medical home care data from devices like an ultrasound monitor activity in the home, to detect falls and trigger automatic ambulatory services.
-Improved health equipment efficientcy in hospitals, clinics, and homes that eliminating could for examample, evaluate multiple device logins and perhaps adjusts user settings to help reduce risk, eliminate errors and provides a much better patient experience overall
+Improved health equipment efficiency in hospitals, clinics, and homes that could for example, evaluate multiple device logins and perhaps adjusts user settings to help reduce risk, eliminate errors and provides a much better patient experience overall

 Manufacturing - Factories having interlinked devices in the millions will need data analysis to ensure that everything runs as planned across the entire value chain.
 Changes in one part of the chain, automatically trigger adjustments on the factory floor.

 Mining - Robotics, vehicle (remote & autonomous) monitoring & tracking.
 Remote conditions monitoring.
 Plant & machine data analytics and machine learning

 Retail - Predictive equipment maintenance (store refrigeration, power efficiencies, transportation equipment etc.) will come from pooled data on any supply chain/inventory systems.
 Warehouse automation applications with inventory control and temperature monitoring.
 Supply chain optimization, including route tracking and improvement, and automated pricing adjustments.
-Smart stores: analyzing traffic patterns, using video analytics applications to extract actionable insights

 Smart Cities - Sensor-embedded water pipes, sanitation services, traffic patterns, parking meters and more, that monitor and flag capacity issues and automatically make adjustments in traffic flow, pickup schedules and more.
 Improved public safety through more effective and strategic usage of policing resources for crime prevention and emergency responsiveness

-Transportation - Create transportation system applications colecting IoT data that can sense and respond to changes in real time.
+Transportation - Create transportation system applications collecting IoT data that can sense and respond to changes in real time.
 Increase operational efficiencies & public safety, reduce fleet down time and enable preventive maintenance of faulty and soon-to-fail parts by analyzing and reacting to data created by jet engines and sensors monitoring the surrounding environment (temperature, humidity, air pressure, etc.).
 Identify more efficient routes and improve fuel efficiency, through capacity analytics.

 In conclusion.
-IoT is going to grow and those in the market would be happy to focus on configuration versus development of the real focus of their solutions - data monitoring turned into insights and ultimately value for their customers.
+IoT application market is growing fast and those in the market would be happy to focus on configuration versus development of the real focus of their solutions - data monitoring turned into insights and ultimately significant value for their customers.

 ## Instructions